dolphin-technologies/MOVE-demo-backend/README.md

 After the deploy command finishes, check the output for the URL of your function.

 Note: While running `firebase deploy` firebase may ask you to enable certain APIs or change project settings.
 If it does you will need to make the necessary changes and rerun the `firebase deploy` command.
+Note: If you get an error from firebase that looks like 'Error: HTTP Error: 404, project or database (default) does not exist' Firebase is still setting up the database just try again in a few minutes.

 ### 6) Try it out
 After you have deployed the MOVE Demo Backend you may use it with the MOVE Demo App.